veevo/dev/content/en/about-us.md

 ---
-layout: default-md
-section: Veevo.org
 title: About Us
-subtitle: In vestibulum massa quis arcu lobortis tempus.
+description: Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
-date: 2019-02-13 14:00:00
+date: 2020-01-01
-hide_share: true
+image: "images/contact.jpg"
 ---

 Veevo.org is an independent, privacy-focused, completely volunteered developed and run organization.
 We don't host ads, we don't get any financial benefit and we will never will.